Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 20. Which of the following is a type of MFA device that customers can use to protect their AWS resources?
-    - A. AWS CloudHSM.
+    - A. AWS CloudHSM. ( A hardware security module for managing encryption keys)
-    - B. U2F Security Key.
+    - B. U2F Security Key. [virtual mfa(mobile), hardware mfs(physical tokens), sms mfa)
     - C. AWS Access Keys.
     - D. AWS Key Pair.